oceanprotocol/list-purgatory/policies/README.md

 Here are ways that notice may be retracted:
 * The reporter submits a retraction in writing to OPF; or
-* The publisher submits a counter-proposal by email to OPF within two weeks; then the reporter submits a retraction by email to OPF within two weeks
+* If it's a DMCA notice: the publisher submits a counter-proposal by email to OPF within two weeks; then the reporter submits a retraction by email to OPF within two weeks
-* The publisher submits a counter-proposal to the reporter within two weeks (and cc's OPF); then the reporter does not submit a retraction in writing to OPF within two weeks
+* If it's a DMCA notice: The publisher submits a counter-proposal to the reporter within two weeks (and cc's OPF); then the reporter does not submit a retraction in writing to OPF within two weeks

-**Publisher May Send A Counter Notice.** We encourage users who have a data asset in purgatory to consult with a lawyer about their options.
-If a user believes that their content was disabled as a result of a mistake or misidentification, they may send OPF a [counter notice](guide-to-submitting-a-dmca-counter-notice).
-As with the original notice, we will make sure that the counter notice is sufficiently detailed (as explained in the [how-to guide](guide-to-submitting-a-dmca-counter-notice)).
-If it is, we will [post it](#d-transparency) to our [public repository](https://github.com/oceanprotocol/dmca) and pass the notice back to the copyright owner by sending them the link.

-**Copyright Owner May File a Legal Action.** If a copyright owner wishes to keep the content disabled after receiving a counter notice, they will need to initiate a legal action seeking a court order to restrain the user from engaging in infringing activity relating to the content on Ocean Market.
-In other words, you might get sued.
-If the copyright owner does not give Ocean Market notice within 10-14 days, by sending a copy of a valid legal complaint filed in a court of competent jurisdiction, Ocean Market will reenable the disabled content.

 ### How Does An Actor Enter Purgatory?